Castle, regional capital

 - This article is about the castle in the Iron Islands.
 For the island, see Pyke (island).
 "Pyke" is also a traditional bastard surname.

 Pyke is an ancient stronghold.
 It was originally built on a cliff jutting out into the sea, but over time the cliff has eroded, leaving the castle's towers standing on series of small, barren rock stacks, surrounded by water.
-Since there is no safe anchorage at Pyke, those who wish to travel there have to sail to a nearby Lordsport.
+Since there is no safe anchorage at Pyke, those who wish to travel there have to sail to nearby Lordsport.

 The towers are connected by swaying rope bridges.
 The keep, its towers, walls and bridges are made of the same grey-black stone of which the rest of the island is composed.
 In the thousands of years the keep has stood, it has become covered with green lichen.
 A curtain wall encloses the headland of fifty acres and the cliffs around the foot of the wide stone bridge which extended out to the largest islet.
 The stables, kennels and livestock are located on the headland.
 The Great Keep, Kitchen Keep and the Bloody Keep each sit on their own islands.
 Towers and outbuildings are located on stacks beyond them, linked to each other by covered archways where the pillars stood close and by long, swaying walks of wood and rope when they did not.
 To get to the Sea Tower, one must cross three bridges, the last of which is made of rope.

-- Great Keep.
-The largest islet is capped by the massive Great Keep.
+- The Great Keep is massive and caps the largest islet.
 It is connected to the Bloody Keep by a covered stone walkway.
 Its long smoky hall contains the Seastone Chair.